katsumoto2584/Tracxn/README.md

 # AY Intern Product Management (CRM) Task

-The task is subjected towards the position of Product Development Intern in the CRM tech team diviaion at AY.
+The task is subjected towards the position of Product Development Intern in the CRM tech team division at AY.

 The challenge is to design a technical document explaining a particular feature addition in the existing shelf.
 The document/dozier is aimed towards the allignement of all the stakeholders with a shared understanding of the 3 main aspects: